valentejorge/appeteats/README.md

 # AppetEats
 #### Video Demo: https://www.youtube.com/watch?v=ulIYjXS80oE
-#### Description: ApppetiEats is an Online Delivery Web Application that simplifies the gastronomic experience by allowing restaurants to display their menus and allowing their customers to place orders in an easy and intuitive way.
+#### Description: ApppetEats is an Online Delivery Web Application that simplifies the gastronomic experience by allowing restaurants to display their menus and allowing their customers to place orders in an easy and intuitive way.

 ![plot](./sources/logo.png)